retrosnob/retrosnob.github.io/pythonbook.md

 False or False|False|

 ### Logical operator precedence and the use of brackets
-You are familiar with the fact that
+You are familiar with the idea of operator precedence from mathematics.
+For instance:
 * 5 - 3 x 2 = -1
 * (5 - 3) x 2 = 4

+In Python, `and` takes precedence over `or`.
+For example:
+* True or False and False

 ## Example program using operators
 This program asks the user to enter a number between 1 and 10 (inclusive) and prints an appropriate message.